elixirschool/elixirschool/lessons/en/basics/control_structures.md

 end
 ```

-When we introduce `with/1` we end up with code that is easy to understand and has fewer lines:
+When we introduce `with/1` we end up with code that clearer and has fewer lines:

 ```elixir
 with {:ok, user} <- Repo.insert(changeset),